osisoft/OMF-Developer-Companion-Guide/docs/OMF_Quick_Start.rst

 ----------------------------

 As with any OMF application, it is necessary to send three OMF Messages to the Relay ingress endpoint.
-All three messages reuse the same set of HTTP request headers, changing the “messagetype” value in the header to match the message type.
+All three messages reuse the same set of HTTP request headers, changing the ``messagetype`` value in the header to match the message type.
-The first message sent must be a “type” message, which defines the type of the data stream.
-The second must be a “container” message, which creates the container of the previously defined type of the data stream.
-The third, and all consecutive messages, must be “data” messages, which send time series data to the PI System using the container that was created.
+The first message sent must be a ``type`` message, which defines the type of the data stream.
+The second must be a ``container`` message, which creates the container of the previously defined type of the data stream.
+The third, and all consecutive messages, must be ``data`` messages, which send time series data to the PI System using the container that was created.

+Currently, only the create action is supported by the OMF specification.
+Therefore, you cannot use OMF messages to update or delete OMF definitions sent to the PI Connector Relay.
+You must use other PI tools to make changes or make the changes manually.

 The following is the list of required headers and values: